gopaljha16/Mindcape-blog-wesbite/readme.md

 ## 1️⃣ Introduction

-The CoderArmy Second Hackathon Project: **BlogWebsite named as Mindscape**.
+ **BlogWebsite named as Mindscape**.
 This project is designed to let users create and read blogs seamlessly.
 With an intuitive interface, Mindscape aims to make sharing thoughts and ideas easier for everyone.

 ## 2️⃣ Features